du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 # Traditional session based authentication vs Token based authentication

-In authentication mechanisms context, JWT is a kind of a protocol to implement a stateless token based authentication, witch has many advantages over traditional session based authentication.
+In authentication mechanisms context, JWT is a way to create the token in a stateless token based authentication system, witch has many advantages over traditional session based authentication system.
 Let's briefly describe these two types of authentication:

 * **Traditional session based authentication:** a client authenticates with its credentials and receives a session_id and attaches this to every subsequent outgoing request.
 The session_id is just an identifier and the server does everything else.